cth06-Github/audioService/README.md

 ## Technical Details & Outstanding Issues
-Details and explanation about the concept and logic behind certain code, including any outstanding issues identified but not fully resolved are detailed in **[`documentation/Technical-Documentation-8Aug.md`](documentation/Technical-Documentation-8Aug.md) which is located at the root of this repository**.
+Details and explanation about the concept and logic behind certain code, including any outstanding issues identified but not fully resolved are detailed in **[`documentation/Technical-Documentation-8Aug.md`](documentation/Technical-Documentation-8Aug.md)**.
 Information includes:
-1. Authentication & Authorisation (including the use of [`jose`](https://www.npmjs.com/package/jose) package and `middleware.ts`(frontend/src/middleware.ts))
+1. Authentication & Authorisation (including the use of [`jose`](https://www.npmjs.com/package/jose) package and [`middleware.ts`](frontend/src/middleware.ts))
 2. Unable to detect when users clicked on the back button
 3. Limitations about detecting whether devices are mobile or desktop (and why it may be important)